-My name is Mrs Hardwicke and I am a Teacher of the Deaf at Laycock Primary School and joint Music lead with Mr Sullivan.
+My name is Mrs Hardwicke and I am a Teacher of the Deaf at Laycock Primary School and Music lead.

 Music is very important to me and I am excited about helping to develop this subject at Laycock!
 I especially look forward to our pupils learning to play different instruments and hope that one day, we will have a school band!